The Fender 400-PS FAQ

 21. Are there any Do's and Don'ts I should know about when using a 400-PS?

-22. What is the advantage of having a 400-PS over an SVT.
+23. What is the advantage of having a 400-PS over an SVT?

-(This email was found in my mailbox, speaks for itself)2.
-I've heard that the 400-PS is very problematic.
+(This email was found in my mailbox,... which speaks for itself)

 Subject: Re: Fender 400PS